 - A PDF file containing all of the histograms (complete with index and list of applied cuts)

 - The results pane will be filled with the calculated Twiss parameters.

 - This program should replicate Mark Rayner's TOF Reconstruction code (http://mice.iit.edu/phd/MarkRayner_thesis.pdf), but when testing with (G4MICE) ROOT files, an odd "double peak" was seen in (y, y').
 The origin of this is currently unknown, but it's probably wisest to view that "with suspicion".

 - No checks have been carried out with large MAUS-produced ROOT files

 - Small ROOT files load and read fine, but statistics weren't large enough to check for the "double peak" effect noted above.

 - This method depends on finding (x, y) at the TOFs according to the timing of the PMT's at either end of the slabs.
 Hence, it requires a different calibration to what the TOFs include by default.
 A "default" calibration is applied to all MAUS files, which originates from Mark Rayner and the 2010 data -- this will probably bias the result a small (but unknown) amount.
 Mark Rayner's extra calibration determined the speed of light in the scintillator and an additional timing offset, which may have changed over time.

 - Addressing this issue requires recent TOF calibration data in MAUS reconstructed ROOT file.
 The basic code for performing this recalibration is included in the uploaded .zip file, but is not currently utilised (instead, the 2010 Rayner calibration is applied as the default).

-Updated by Blackmore, Victoria almost 2 years ago
+Updated by Blackmore, Victoria about 8 years ago